THE REGINALD HUDLIN STORY

 Reginald has been a featured speaker at Vermont Law School; the John F. Kennedy School of Government at Harvard University; Yale University; the Montclair Art Museum; The Directors Guild; the Academy of Television Arts and Sciences; the American Bible Society; the San Diego Comic Con; and more.

-Hudlin sits on the Board of Governors for the Motion Picture Academy and the board of UCLA Film, Television and Theatre Department.
-He is a member of the Motion Picture Academy, the Directors Guild of America (DGA), the Writers Guild of America (WGA) and the Screen Actors Guild (SAG).
+Hudlin sits on the board of UCLA Film, Television and Theatre Department.
+He has served on the board of Governors of the Motion Picture Academy and the Producers Guild of America.
+He is also a member of the Directors Guild of America (DGA), the Writers Guild of America (WGA) and the Screen Actors Guild (SAG).